Terms of Reference and Guidelines

 The Council is to:

-- Undertake research and provide advice on matters referred by the Minister for Community Services or raised through community consultation.
+- Undertake research and provide advice on matters referred by the Chief Minister or raised through community consultation.

 - Identify priorities and develop a work program of actions to advance the interests of LGBTIQ communities.